qzhang95/SGD-SM/README.md

 # Validation Results
 To further validate the effectiveness of these productions, three verification ways are employed as follow:

-* 1) In-situ validation;
+* In-situ validation

-* 2) Time-series validation;
+* Time-series validation

-* 3) Simulated missing regions validation.
+* Simulated missing regions validation

-The validation results of the reconstructed soil moisture dataset can be viewed in this [website](https://qzhang95.github.io/Projects/Global-Daily-Seamless-AMSR2/)
+The validation results of the reconstructed soil moisture dataset can be viewed in this [website](https://qzhang95.github.io/Projects/Global-Daily-Seamless-AMSR2/).

 # Data Visualization
 Users can visualize \*.nc format file through [Panoply](https://www.giss.nasa.gov/tools/panoply/download/) software.
 Before visualizing, you must install [Java SE Development Kit](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).

-# Others
+# Contact Information
 If you have any query for this work, please directly contact me.

 Author: Qiang Zhang, Wuhan Unviversity.